 To the delight of his fans, Titanic went straight from the pie eating contest to an ice cream eating contest “for a treat.”
 Many of the spectators at the ice cream eating contest expected him only to make a ceremonial appearance - after all, this was a man who had already eating 140 pounds of food - but they underestimated both Titanic’s determination to put on a show and his astounding capacity for food.
 By the time the closing gong of the ice cream contest sounded, Titanic had gobbled down 15 litres of vanilla and chocolate ice cream, a total of 34 pounds of frozen goodness that made him eating champion for the third time that day!
 His wife, beaming, slipped him a note that he took up on stage with him as he received his award.
 It read, “You’ve eaten 174 pounds of food today in these three contests.
 I love you!”

-Public demonstrations of his eating prowess, such as the day just outlined, only add to Titanic’s popularity - and to sumo’s status.
-Thanks to his paramount size, obvious power, and awe-inspiring daily consumption, Titanic is seen as a paragon of Gigantean manhood.
+Public demonstrations of his eating prowess, such as the day just outlined, only add to Titanic’s celebrity - and to sumo’s status.
+Thanks to his colossal size and strength and awe-inspiring feats of consumption, Titanic is seen as a paragon of Gigantean manhood.
 His is very much in demand to father Gigantean children, now that he's become a contibutor to Gigantia’s sperm bank.

 Of course, Titanic is not alone in his gormandising exploits - he has lots of company, especially in among other sumos.
 One young up and coming sumo with gluttonous credentials to rival Titanic is Dumptruck.
 Of course, at just 780 pounds, he doesn’t have Titanic’s capacity - yet.
 But his percentages are excellent, actually higher than Titanic’s (he has put away 140 pounds of food in a day, or 18% of his body weight) and he is still growing - rapidly!